-The following results are from tests conducted between January 1 and December 31, 2006 (the most recent available in accordance with DEP regulations).
+The following results are from tests conducted between January 1 and December 31, 2007 (the most recent available in accordance with DEP regulations).

-Contaminant MCLG MCL Level Detected Violation Likely Sources Total Coliform Bacteria 0 Presence of Coliform Bacteria in more than 5% of month samples OUC's highest monthly per- centage of positive samples was 0.8%, in December 2006 No Naturally present in the environment results of copper and lead sampling at customer taps
+Contaminant MCLG MCL Level Detected Violation Likely Sources Total Coliform Bacteria 0 Presence of Coliform Bacteria in more than 5% of monthly samples OUC's highest monthly per- centage of positive samples was 1.2%, in Jan. & Mar.
+2007 No Naturally present in the environment

-During 2006, a minimum of 198 water samples per month were collected throughout OUC's water distribution system and analyzed for Total Coliform Bacteria.
+During 2007, a minimum of 248 water samples per month was collected throughout OUC's water distribution system and analyzed for Total Coliform Bacteria.